Sazzy Falak: Career

-Sazzy gain her first experience as a theater actress at the age of 11 years old when she received training by Joe Hasham.
+Sazzy gained her first experience as a theater actress at the age of 11 years old when she received training by Joe Hasham.
 Her first ventured into the arena of entertainment television in 2000 as a host of TV3 Muzik Muzik at the age of 18.
 In 2002, she starred in her first television for Piala Untuk Mama in a short film directed by Osman Ali on ntv7.
 She also host Beat TV on Astro Ria since 2004.

 Sazzy also served as a marketing executive in an IT company, until 2003 when she resigned to become a full-time television star.
 Sazzy has also hosted MTV Juice in Singapore before handing over the task to Nur Fazura Sharifuddin in 2006.

 Sazzy began acting in films and got a roles as Shasha in Gol & Gincu in 2005 and Gol & Gincu The Series for two consecutive seasons from 2006 to 2007.
 In conjunction with the Aidilfitri in 2006, Sazzy contribute to Cappy in voice dubbing English version for the animated film Robots on Star Movies.
 Sazzy hosts the Blast Off! in hitz.tv in late 2006 to early 2007.
 Sazzy starring a supporting role in KAMI movies.
 She also starred in Indonesian-Malaysian collaboration film Tipu Kanan Tipu Kiri.

 In 2015, she host How Do I Look?
 Asia was a makeover show airing on Diva TV channel based on the American franchise reality television.